gbowerman/azure-myriad/README.md

 Templates for VM Scale Sets.

 Note: VM Scale Sets are announced but not yet in preview:
-- These templates will only work with whitelisted Azure subscriptions.
-  If your subscription hasn't been whitelisted for using VM Scale Sets, the resource type: Microsoft.Compute/virtualMachineScaleSets won't be recognized and the deployment will fail.
+- These templates will only work with whitelisted Azure subscriptions.<br/> If your subscription hasn't been whitelisted for using VM Scale Sets, the resource type: <i>Microsoft.Compute/virtualMachineScaleSets</i> won't be recognized and the deployment will fail.
-- API is not yet public and subject to breaking change.
+- API is not yet public and is subject to breaking change.

 ### Limitations

 This is pre-preview, with the following major limitations:

--	No load balancing
+-	No load balancing.
--	Single storage accounts for custom images
+-	Single storage accounts for custom images.
--	No command-line support for getting public IP addresses
+-	No command-line support for getting public IP addresses.
--	No managed storage
+-	No managed storage.
--	Breaking changes will occur without notice
+-	Breaking changes will occur without notice.
 -	etc..

 ### Creating a VM Scale Set using PowerShell